Citizen Scholars Program (CSP)

 Welcome!
-CESL's Community for Social Progress is a two-year, academic service-learning program that connects real experiences in the community to coursework, bringing learning to life!
+CESL's Citizen Scholars Program (CSP) is a two-year, academic service-learning program that connects real experiences in the community to coursework, bringing learning to life!
 This curricular civic leadership program partners with community organizations to work toward community goals and to help students develop the knowledge, skills, and vision they need to build community, be effective citizens, and advocate for social justice.

-By joining CESL's Community for Social Progress (CSP), you are making a set of commitments:
+By joining CESL's CSP, you are making a set of commitments:

 · To grow as an active citizen in democracy, building your capacity to work in collaboration with others to build a more just society.

 · To grow as a scholar, unleashing your imagination and focusing your curiosity to discover the knowledge and the skills that will enable you to work effectively for change.

 · To be a co-creator of a learning community that supports its members in their growth and their action.

 ·Four 4-credit courses offered by the program which must be taken in sequence